dylan-lang/opendylan/documentation/library-reference/source/io/print.rst

 interfaces exported from the *pprint* module are in `The pprint Module`_.

-These modules uses the Streams module.
+These modules use the Streams module.
 See :doc:`streams` for full details of the Streams module.

 Print functions